 A client application is required to use your results service.
 In this section, you will deploy the Data Reviewer Dashboard widget to display data quality results.

 The Reviewer Dashboard widget is one of the many out-of-the-box widgets available in the ArcGIS Web AppBuilder.
 It enables you to report by publishing data quality metrics to inform your customers, management and other interested parties about the quality of the data they use.

 The Reviewer Dashboard widget displays data quality result statistics as infographics—such as pie and bar charts—to summarize data quality issues identified in your GIS data.
 The statistics represent total counts of results summarized by a field that allows you to understand the number and type of results present in your data.

 Configure and the deploy the widget

-The Reviewer Dashboard widget is deployed using capabilities found in ArcGIS Online, on-premise using the ArcGIS Enterprise portal or in a custom web app built using the Web AppBuilder for ArcGIS (Developer Edition).
-Configuration of the widget is the same regardless of the method you choose for deploying your web application.
+The Reviewer Dashboard widget is deployed using capabilities found in ArcGIS Online, on-premise using the ArcGIS Enterprise portal, or in a custom web app built using the ArcGIS Web AppBuilder (Developer Edition).
+Configuration of the widget is the same regardless of the method you choose for deploying your web app.

 Use the Reviewer Dashboard widget

 The Reviewer Dashboard widget provides a graphic representation of data quality results from your results service.
 Users of the widget can easily view and summarize results in different ways to better understand liabilities present in the data.